The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: The construction

 \begin{proof} The proof is the same as that of Lemma~4.6 of~\cite{PhV}. \end{proof}

-\begin{remark} The C*-algebra $A_q$ is unital, separable, simple, exact, and has a unique tracial state.
+\begin{remark} The \ca{} $A_q$ is unital, separable, simple, exact, and has a unique tracial state.
 Exactness follows from Theorem~3.2 of~\cite{Dykema}.
-Simplicity and uniqueness of the tracial state follow by applying the corollary on page 431 of~\cite{Av} several times. \end{remark}
+Simplicity and uniqueness of the tracial state follow by applying the corollary on page 431 of~\cite{Av} several times.
+Lastly, simplicity and the existence of a faithful tracial state imply that $A_q$ is stably finite. \end{remark}

+We also need an action on a UHF algebra.
+We use a different model than in~\cite{PhV}, which has the advantage that the computation of the Connes invariant is more explicit.
+We start with some notation and a preliminary lemma which we isolate from the main argument for convenience.